cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 layout: launch
 title: "\U0001F680 Starship | \U0001F6F0 Starship Flight 9 Test Flight"
 description: >-
-  SpaceX is preparing Ship 35 (Block 2) and Booster 14-2 for Starship's ninth test flight from Starbase, Texas, currently targeted for May 27, 2025.
-This mission marks the first reuse of a Super Heavy booster and features the demonstration deployment of Starlink satellite simulators, in-space engine relight, and reusability objectives with a planned water landing for the booster.
+  SpaceX launched Ship 35 (Block 2) and Booster 14-2 for Starship's ninth integrated test flight from Starbase, Texas, on May 27, 2025.
+The mission featured eight Version 3 Starlink satellite simulators, the first booster reflight, Block 2 upgrades, heat shield and reentry experiments, an in-space Raptor engine relight, and a planned water landing.
+The payload bay door malfunctioned, preventing deployment.
+Ship 35 lost attitude control during the coast phase due to fuel leaks and was lost over the Indian Ocean, while the booster was lost following an explosion during its relight and water landing attempt.
+Both stages failed to complete their full objectives, but the flight yielded valuable engineering data for rapid Starship program development.
 tags:
   - Starship
   - SpaceX